Norne9/atree/README.md

 You need Python 3.7 (I haven't test other versions) and pyglet

-Install PySDL as follows: `pip install pyglet`
+Install pyglet as follows: `pip install pyglet`

 And now run the application: `python atree.py`